Bathos

 The Shadow

-The wood shifts beneath him.
+The wood slides under his weight.
 His fingers whiten on the planks, locked there so long the knuckles have forgotten any other shape.
 The Steadfast touched bottom once, years ago, in calmer water.
-His foot found stone, and for one breath he felt his full weight with nothing to distribute it – the whole of himself pressing into the earth, almost bearable.
+His foot found stone, and for one breath nothing held him up but the earth.
 His knees buckled.
-His spine groaned under a weight he hadn't known he carried.
-Before the next breath, he kicked off the stone and swore never to sink again.
-Now he builds his life on the raft – lashing every plank tighter, mending what rots, clinging to wreckage he will not leave.
-He dies on the wood.
-Lungs full of air.
-His feet hang a handspan from the stone. ❖ The Tireless touched bottom once.
-The moment her feet found stone, silence became a roar – her own pulse, deafening in the stillness.
-Beneath it, something worse: herself, whole and unbearable – for one breath, almost bearable.
-She never stopped thrashing.
-Not toward a shore – away from the stillness.
-Driftwood strikes her shoulders; she ignores it.
-To cling is to pause.
-To pause is to hear herself.
-Her arms lock into a rhythm that leads nowhere, whipping the surface to foam.
-She drowns in the pauses between her strokes.
+His bones took back their own weight.
+Before the next breath, he kicked off the stone and swore never to touch bottom again.
+He builds his life on the raft now – lashing every plank tighter, patching what rots, grateful for every breath it still buys him.
+He dies clamped to the wood, lungs full of the breath he hoarded, feet a handspan above solid ground. ❖ The Tireless found the bottom.
+The abyss ended; she did not.
+In the stillness her pulse filled the water.
+Beneath the pulse waited what no stroke had outrun: herself, whole and unbearable.
+For one breath she listened.
+Before the next, she struck the water and swore never to pause again.
+She has never stopped thrashing.
+Not to reach a shore – she stopped believing in shores long ago.
+She thrashes to keep the sound of her arms louder than the life beneath them.
+Her arms lock into a rhythm that goes nowhere – stroke, foam, stroke, foam.
+She drowns only in the pauses.

 The Cut

-How shallow was the water you chose to drown in?
+What shallow water did you choose to drown in?